ewhicher/matter/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'Brought together in 2018 by a shared mission to bring the creativity and craft of a design studio together with the commerciality and rigour of a consultancy to help clients tackle increasingly complex business challenges.'
+        text: 'Brought together in 2018 to combine the craft of a design studio with the commerciality of a consultancy to help clients create impactful solutions to increasingly complex business challenges.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: "During that time we've travelled the world, running design sprints in China, crafting user experiences in Chicago to building new ventures from our workshop in Birmingham, UK.
-With Fortune 10 companies One thing all these partners have in common is a drive to innovate and an ambition to become the best at what they do."
+        text: "Since then, we've worked globally to create beautiful digital experiences, develop world-class products, and incubate new ventures for clients ranging from Fortune 100 corporations to freshly minted startups."
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Our values drive all of our decisions. '
+        text: 'We can mobilise as an extension of your team to inject momentum into important projects or as an external partner to work free from constraints.'
 story_box_two:
   -
     type: heading